 In addition to trying cases in front of judges and juries, Michelle has also argued in front of the Minnesota Court of Appeals and Minnesota Supreme Court.
 In Paul v.
 Holmgren, 2012 WL 2368878 (Minn.
 Ct.
 App.
 June 25, 2012), Michelle successfully argued that a homeowner could pursue an insurance agent for negligent procurement of a policy.
 In American Family Mut.
 Ins.
 Co. v.
 American Auto Ass’n, 2013 WL 656493 (Minn.
 Ct.
 App.
 Feb.
 25, 2013), Michelle tackled Hawaii no-fault law, and convinced the Court of Appeals to uphold the decision of the district court which ruled that a release signed by the insured, which did not duplicate no-fault benefits paid by the insurer, could not bar a no-fault subrogation claim against a tortfeasor’s insurer.
-Most recently, Michelle had the honor of arguing in front of the Minnesota Supreme Court.
-Although the Supreme Court affirmed the Court of Appeals decision to vacate an arbitration award on a no-fault indemnification claim, Michelle was able to convince the Court to create an exception for no-fault indemnification claims involving a municipality immunity defense only.
+In re Estate of Hanowski, 2015 WL 5664905 (Minn.
+Ct.
+App.
+September 28, 2015), Michelle convinced the Court of Appeals to reverse a trial court’s order the repayment of family allowance.
+Finally, Michelle had the honor of arguing in front of the Minnesota Supreme Court.
+Although the Supreme Court affirmed the Court of Appeals decision to vacate an arbitration award on a no-fault indemnification claim, Michelle was able to convince the Court to create an exception for no-fault indemnification claims involving a municipality immunity defense only, rather than the sweeping exclusion set forth by the lower court.
 See Fernow v.
 Gould, 835 N.W.2d 9 (Minn.
 2013).

 Before joining Yost & Baill as an associate, Michelle previously practiced personal injury litigation and arbitrated first-party No-Fault claims at a metro-area law firm.
 Michelle earned her juris doctorate degree from the University of Iowa, College of Law.